Digital Realty Size & Locations

 - Smaller users or businesses with simple deployments sometimes consider Digital Realty “too enterprise-heavy,” preferring lighter or regional colocation providers for agility and cost reasons.

-Overall sentiment: top-tier global-grade infrastructure — best for enterprises or workloads needing scale, reliability and global reach; less optimal for small, simple, or highly customized setups.
+Overall sentiment: top-tier global-grade infrastructure is best for enterprises or workloads needing scale, reliability and global reach; less optimal for small, simple, or highly customized setups.

 Estimated Tier for Digital Realty: MEDIUM → HIGH